 Q. I’m following a healthy diet with reduced salt and sugar and exercise regularly and yet nothing in my body changes - BMI, weight and waist size have all stayed the same and I’m still at risk of/borderline type 2 diabetes.
 Is there anything else that an individual can do to make a difference?

-If you’re exercising regularly - at least 30 minutes a day - and eating a healthy calorie-reduced diet and you’re not seeing any change in your BMI or waistline, you may need to see your GP to exclude any underlying disorder.
+If you’re exercising regularly - at least 30 minutes a day - and eating a healthy calorie-reduced diet and you’re not seeing any change in your BMI or waistline, you may need to see your GP to exclude any underlying disorder and any appropriate treatment option that may be open to you.

 Q. I am trying to limit my consumption of sugar to the Recommended Daily Intake (RDI) of 90 grams.
 Does the sugar in fruit and honey count towards this amount?